thebruce13/bbrotherton-hugo/content/blog/box-model-borders.md

 `box-shadow: 0 0 0 1px rgb(0 0 0 / 5%);`

+## Background Clip

+Something to keep in mind is an attribute called `background-clip` it dictates how the background is painted within an element.
+Its default value is `border-box` which means the background will paint to the edge of the border.
+If you prefer the background to be contained inside the border use `padding-box`.
+This way your border can be treated more like the outline of the element but not use the outline property.
+Lastly, there is `content-box` which will move the background into the element and only take up as much space as the [content area](/blog/box-model-content/).

 ### Border Radius

 Okay, so there is one more thing I want to touch on before wrapping this up, that is the [border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius).
 It doesn't affect the box model, but it makes a huge impact visually.
 This property allows you to have curved edges on your boxes or circles for that matter.
 Just make sure you have `position: relative; overflow: hidden;` it in case you put another thing inside this that has a background color.
 If you are looking for a fast and fun way to make some organic-looking shapes using border-radius, I would use [Mirko and Nils border radius generator](https://9elements.github.io/fancy-border-radius/).
 However, like my dropdown menu example, I like to make elements just a little rounded and pill-shaped to make it fun more subtly.